oss-homecredit-id/iONess/README.md

   .dataRequest()
 ```

-When data `dataRequest()` is called, it will always execute the request right away no matter it have completion or not.
+When data `dataRequest()` is called, it will always execute the request right away no matter it has completion or not.
 `dataRequest()` actually returning `Promise` object from [Ergo](https://github.com/hainayanda/Ergo) so you could always do everything you can do with `Ergo Promise`:

 ```swift